 Privacy browser for iPhone/Android

-Ghostery: I have this mobile browser installed in my smartphone, it blocks all advertising and tracking by default but makes it easy to whitelist a site to support it allowing advertisements to be shown.
+Brave: I have this mobile browser installed in my smartphone, it blocks all advertising and tracking by default while making it easy to whitelist a site to support it allowing advertisements.
 If you allow adverts the changes remain until you tell Ghostery otherwise.
-I have found the ad blocking to be pretty good with not a single unwanted advert since I have it, and plenty of information within Ghostery settings about the tracking cookies a site contains.
+I have not seen a single unwanted advert since I installed it, very effective.

 Tenta: With private browsing by default and a free VPN, this smartphone only browser can be protected using a PIN so that if you lose your device nobody will be able to see what sites you visited or what files you downloaded, bookmarks are kept private and the company indicates that their VPN does not keep any logs.
 You can configure the browser so that they are visited from a certain VPN location instead of having to always use the same country for all sites.
 This browser has its own DNS able to access .bit domain names that are not available with regular DNS servers.